syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 # Selection in WinUI ComboBox

-The SfComboBox allows you to select single or multiple items in the drop-down list.
+The SfComboBox allows user to select single or multiple items in the drop down list.
 The selection mode can be set by using the `SelectionMode` property.
 There are two different selection modes: `Single`, `Multiple`.

 ## Single selection

-The SfComboBox allows you to select a single item from the dropdown list.
+The SfComboBox allows user to select a single item from the drop down list.

 ### UI Selection

-The selected item can be changed interactively by selecting from the dropdown list or enter the value using keyboard.
+The selected item can be changed interactively by selecting from the drop down list or enter the value using keyboard.
 The selected item can be retrieved from the `SelectedItem` or `SelectedIndex` properties of ComboBox control.

 {% tabs %}
 {% highlight xaml %}